 The WSS is a valuable tool to use to learn about the soils on the site for future and existing food plots.

 The importance of phosphorous

 Phosphorus is one of the big three macronutrients — nitrogen, phosphorus and potassium — that plants require for growth and sustainability.
-Phosphorus is the “P” in “NPK” — the phosphorus percentage is the middle number of a fertilizer treatment, like in the general purpose fertilizer 10-10-10.
+It is the “P” in “NPK.”
+The phosphorus percentage is the middle number of a fertilizer treatment, like in the general purpose fertilizer 10-10-10.